Student Accounts Office

 Tuition and fees are charged by term at the time of registration and are subject to change without notice.
 Full-time students typically enroll in 12-15 credits per semester.
 It is the responsibility of the student to obtain any books and supplies required for each course.
 The College bookstore, Barnes & Noble, can provide these items.
 Textbooks average in price from $100- $300 each.
 Book rentals are available.
 Supplies for special programs may also be purchased through the College bookstore.

-This link will provide you with an estimated amount to be charged for tuition and fees.
+Acquire an estimated amount to be charged for tuition and fees.

 Payment due dates for the term